dreadlearner/tex/readme.md

 if you want your counters to be just a single number, pass the option `singlecounter` to `structure`. if you do not pass this, by default boxes will be numbered within each section.

+if you'd like your counters numbered within some other counter, pass the option `counterwithin=<YOURCOUNTER>`.

+the way this is implemented sucks, it literally just appends `YOURCOUNTER.` to the front of the counter, and ensures that the counter reindexes after every iteration of `YOURCOUNTER`.

 ## todo
 - some way of making TODOs apparent